markon1-a/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Are you experimenting?
 Are you learning?
 Are you talking about actually deploying something in production at what scale, at what level?
-And there are different, you know, look at feedback, know who to ask, know that there are lots of smart people out there.
+And there are different, look at feedback, know who to ask, know that there are lots of smart people out there.

 Speaker 2: 00:02:34